Skip to main content

 • There is progressive palsy or paralysis.

-• There is clinical evidence of a long-standing lesion (eg, muscle wasting, clawing of the fourth and fifth digits).
+• There is clinical evidence of a long-standing lesion (for example, muscle wasting, clawing of the fourth and fifth digits).

 • The surgical treatment for elbow lesions due to repeated compression includes surgical transposition of the nerve, medial epicondylectomy and decompression in cubital tunnel syndrome.

-• The surgical treatment for wrist lesions includes exploration of ganglia.
+• The surgical treatment for wrist lesions includes local decompression and carpal tunnel release.

 Prognosis10